AmelioMansour/ShopifySentinel/replit.md

 **When to use each command:**
 - `/scan` - Quick single store check
-- `/scanbatch` - Small batch of 1-25 stores
+- `/scanbatch` - Batch scan of 1-25 stores

-- `/scansuperbulk` - Large batch of 26-200 stores
+**Permission Requirements:**
+- Users must have the required Discord role (ID: 1434562069893746698) to use any bot commands
+- Commands can only be used in Discord servers (not DMs)
+- Permission check is performed before any scan operation begins

 ### Example Scan Result